-11.5 A significant amount of personal data is stored electronically, for example, on our database, SIMS.
+11.5 A significant amount of personal data is stored electronically, for example, in our Student Information System.
 Some information may also be stored in hard copy format.

 11.6 Data stored electronically may be saved on a cloud based system which may be hosted in a different country.